PRAJUN-V/TutorConnect/documentation.md

 - Now the protected route in frontend is checking each time from backend whether is user is active or not.

+- Set up media in backent to save images for now I will use s3 bucket at the time of deloyment MEDIA_URL = '/media/'
+        MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
+        pip install pillow

 ___________________________________________________________________________________________________